Absence Seizure -

 Pertains to the back of the head where the occipital lobe of the brain is located.
 The main function of the occipital lobe is vision.

-Occupational therapy is a client-centred health profession concerned with promoting health and wellbeing through occupation.
-They do this by working with people and communities to enhance their ability to engage in the activities they want to, need to, or are expected to do, or by modifying the activity or the environment to better support them.
+Work with people to enhance their ability to engage in the activities they want to, need to, or are expected to do, or by modifying the activity or the environment to better support them.

 ovarian cysts -